skagedal/blog.skagedal.tech/_posts/2021-03-15-micronaut-and-graalvm.md

 The program now runs fast!
 (0.04 s.)
 At least on a second start up.

-Now, even more sadly, compiling this simple "Hello, World" program takes a whopping 2 minutes 30 seconds.
+Bud, sadly (again), compiling this simple "Hello, World" program takes a whopping 2 minutes 30 seconds.
 I am guessing this is because it also compiles all the dependencies, and was hoping that subsequent runs would be faster.
 They were, but only because the weren't doing anything.
 If I change something in the program, and ran `./gradlew nativeImage` again, the changes are not picked up.
 I had to do `./gradlew clean nativeImage`, which takes all that time to run again.

 I might play some more with all of this and see what I can find.
 Preliminary lessons learned however is that Java might not be the best environment to write neat command line apps with.